 "Queen’s is alive with stories – not only of the exceptional learning experiences of our students and the depth of our research, but of the history of Queen’s and our people, and of Kingston and generations of Canadians.
 It is through the generosity of people who care deeply about this rich tapestry of stories, whose support ranges from student scholarships to library and archives donations, that Queen’s will make an impact for generations to come."

 "At the Registrar’s Office, we are reminded on a daily basis of the powerful impact the various types of financial aid does have on the lives of our students.
 There is the joy and empowerment of a student whose academic excellence has been recognized with a well-earned scholarship.
 Equally compelling is the acknowledgment and support a student experiences when they are in receipt of a need-based bursary which reduces the financial pressures they encounter.
 These bursaries also open doors so that students, regardless of their socio-economic backgrounds, can more fully participate in the vast opportunities available at Queen’s.
 Our students are grateful.
 Gifts of this nature are making a difference. ”

 Individually, our gifts can be very specific – but, together we are making a difference!

-If you have any questions or feedback, or if you are wondering how you can support an area of campus that is meaningful to you, please contact Carrie Miles at email@example.com.
+If you have any questions or feedback, or if you are wondering how you can support an area of campus that is meaningful to you, please contact Annual Giving at firstname.lastname@example.org.